is a supplementary evolutionary computation and feature selection add-on for

 paradigm is very much the same as building a hardware apparatus: the user first gather, connect and set-up the required units before switching-on the resulting device.

-Goldenberry is hosted publicly under a GPL license.
+Goldenberry is hosted publicly under a BSD license.
 To install the software follow these steps:

 1. Download and install latest Orange 2.7 from: